Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

-1. They struggle with procrastination.
-The personality has a difficult time knowing how to time a commitment—and they’re eager to please and will take on more than they can chew.
+1. They have an inclination toward procrastination.
+The INFP has a difficult time with deadlines, plus they’re eager to please, so they’ll take on more than they can chew.

 2. They can be super lazy.
-If not matured they’ll never clean their rooms, pile up dishes to the moon, and have their spouse or roommate take care of all financial concerns.
+If not matured, they’ll never clean their room, dishes will pile up in the sink, and their spouse or roommate will take care of any and all financial concerns.

 3. They struggle to say what concerns them.
-Sometimes this can lead to extreme passive aggression where for the other person there is no win to the situation.
+Sometimes this can lead to extreme passive aggression — and for the other person, there is no win to the situation.
 The INFP's passive aggression can be manipulative.
 You’re avoiding finding a compromise or a way to negotiate.

-5. This personality has some of the greatest struggle getting their crap together.
+5. Difficulty getting their crap together.
 Between college and getting settled in a career, all of it is really overwhelming.
 They can do it, but they may change their minds several times when it comes to picking a major or a career.

-7. They will protect themselves in a hidden, isolated, and distraught shelter with a fountain of tears pouring out their chest.
-It would be better for an INFP to talk out their problems with someone, so they don’t slide into depression.
-Those dominated by feeling and intuition sometimes struggle to express their emotions into words they feel comfortable sharing with others.
+7. They will protect themselves in a hidden, isolated, and distraught shelter with a fountain of tears streaming down their face.
+It would be better for an INFP to talk out their problems with someone so they don’t slide into depression.
+Those dominated by feeling and intuition sometimes struggle to express their emotions in words they feel comfortable sharing with others.

-9. They have a difficult to expressing their selves as a child, and instead of relying on speaking with empathy they may have been cruel or mean to others.
+9. They had a difficult time expressing themselves as a child, and instead of relying on empathy, they may have been cruel or mean to others, particularly siblings.
 Their giant hearts are a difficult gift to accept and master.

 10. They have a horrid time with theory and trying to figure out its application.
-Their worst nightmare would be to be stuck in a room with several intense philosophers.
+Their worst nightmare: being stuck in a room with several intense philosophers.
 They like creative things, but nerding out on particular streams of thought can be grating.

-11. They may feel that they’re terrible at communicating and go through huge streaks of isolation.
-In fact, the INFP is charismatic and great at having a wide range of friends.
-This personality is well suited to a more ambivert personality that can take them under their wing and help them to speak up more.
+11. They may think they’re terrible at communicating, and they'll go through huge periods of isolation.
+Despite this notion, the INFP is charismatic and great at making friends.
+This personality is well suited to make friends with ambiverts who can take them under their wing and help them to speak up more.

-12. They desire to do something is strong; however, their stamina is small.
-Don’t ask too much of them because they have a small gas tank and you can overwhelm them by asking too much of a favor.
+12. Their desire to do something is strong; however, their stamina is low.
+Don’t ask too much of them because they have a small gas tank, and you can overwhelm them by asking too big of a favor.

 14. They may suddenly give up and quit in fits of spontaneity.
-They can suddenly decide they don’t want to be in a relationship, scrap an entire project, leave their home.
-They may often then regret their decisions.
+They can suddenly decide they don’t want to be in a relationship, scrap an entire project, leave their home, and drop out of school.
+They often regret these impulsive decisions.

 16. They fold too quickly in conflict.
 Unfortunately, people can use this to their advantage if they want them to fold.

-18. They dream super big all the time—but need help when it comes to getting things done.
+18. They dream super big all the time, but they need help when it comes to getting things done.
 They’re amazing visionaries, but day-to-day stuff can be elusive.

-21. Suddenly the INFP is in a new and exciting relationship, goes three sheets to the wind, then becomes negative in the aftermath and unsure if it’s what they want.
+21. Suddenly, the INFP is in a new and exciting relationship, goes three sheets to the wind, then gets really negative when the relationship stabilizes, and is unsure if it’s what they want.
 INFPs can lose traction with their romantic relationships because they’re uncertain about what energy they want to put into them.

-25. They are usually adaptable and congenial unless one of their ruling principles has been violated, in which case they stop adapting and become staunch defenders of their values.
+25. They are usually adaptable and congenial unless one of their ruling principles has been violated, in which case, they stop adapting and become staunch defenders of their values.
 They will be uncharacteristically harsh and rigid in such situations.
 This can spook those around them.

 26. They are quick to find a personal angle in any critical comment, whether or not anything personal was intended.
-They will tend to take any criticism as a personal attack on their character, and will usually become irrational and emotional in such situations.
+They tend to take any criticism as a personal attack, and they’ll become irrational and emotional in such situations.

 27. They are more irrational than they realize.
-They might not see how much emotional logic guides their choices.
+They might not see how much their emotional logic and spontaneity guide them.

 28. A TJ personality is likely to be threatening to an INFP — making managers, teachers, and parents often sources of pain.
 The INFP needs to be around people who are flexible, gracious, and patient.

-29. There isn’t enough time to play and be creative and too much time required for work.
+29. There isn’t enough time to play and be creative — and there is too much time required for work.
 They need creative expression, not monotone and doldrum work routines.

-30. They may be eager to start something new but quickly loses interest if it takes too much time or effort.
+30. They may be eager to start something new but quickly lose interest if it takes too much time or effort.
 This can result in splurges of activity that end in a big bang.

 31. They may have problems with confrontation and find ways to avoid it.
 It would be better for them to approach the problem directly.
 This will actually help their relationships and make them stronger.